nagoorkani/firedb_node/README.md

 # How to setup and run?

 - Git clone

+- Rename `.env.example` to `.env`

+- Copy the `.env` config values from your firebase account

 - yarn install

 - yarn load